 Eat on-site or pack a lunch?

-Affordable and healthy-ish food options are available onsite: Mrs. Claus’ Kitchen offers pizza slices and sandwiches.
-On the Route 66 Grill’s menu, you’ll find freshly baked pizza at Rosati’s Reindeer Ridge Lodge.
-Two other small cafes offer amusement park fare (think chicken nuggets, hot dogs and burgers).
-A concession stand also sells fresh corn on the cob and just-baked potatoes.
-Grab a cone or sundae at the Arctic Circle Ice Cream Parlor, located next to the snowball ride.
-You’re also welcome to bring snacks of your own (though coolers, alcoholic beverages and commercially prepared foods are not welcome), and ample, shaded picnic tables are perfect for taking a lunch break.
+Affordable food options are available onsite: Mrs. Claus’ Kitchen offers pizza slices and sandwiches.
+On the Route 66 Grill’s menu, you’ll find the legendary kitchen sink at Colonial Cafe for ice cream lovers.
+You’ll also find cafes that offer amusement park fare (think chicken nuggets, hot dogs and burgers).
+Snacks are available at stands throughout the park.
+You’re also welcome to bring snacks of your own (though coolers, alcoholic beverages and commercially prepared foods are not welcome).
+Ample, shaded picnic tables are perfect for taking a lunch break.

 Plan Your Trip